pgaljan/blog/credconflict.md

 - Escalation paths
 - Escalation timing

-With those established, use **the entire time available to you** in order to resolve differences, as long as you are making progress
+With those established, **use the entire time available to you** order to resolve differences, as long as you are making progress.
+Give plenty of time between conflict resolution sessions, and make use of asyncrhonous methods to speed up the process.

 ### managing ambiguity
 Accounting for unknowns is a core aspect of analytic method and necessary for all management personnel, and most senior ICs.
 Inability to account for ambiguity is immediately obvious to executives.